 The zoo’s invertebrate exhibits – which include giant fluffy tarantulas and Madagascar hissing cockroaches – are a particularly popular area.

-In addition to the animal exhibits, the park also features a historic steam train and carousel, a large play area, and plenty of scheduled activities, such as feeding the penguins.
+In addition to the animal exhibits, the park also features great family things to do in San Francisco with kids, including a historic steam train and carousel, a large play area, and plenty of scheduled activities, such as feeding the penguins.

 17 – Exploratorium